Photoluminescence from metal nanostructures -- dependence on size: Theory

 where

 represents the electronic contribution to the emission formula and

 represents the emission rate of a single electron.
-In the above, ${\bf r}$ and $\omega$ are the emitter position vector and frequency, $\omega_L$ is the excitation frequency, $\e_F$ is the Fermi energy, $\rho_e$ is the electron density of states and ${\bf E}_L$ is the local field. $f$ is the non-equilibrium electron distribution function, $|\vec{\mu}(\e_f,\e_i)|$ is the transition dipole moment between electronic states with an initial energy $\e_i$ and final energy $\e_f$ (assumed to be energy-indepdendent) and $\rho_{phot}({\bf r},\omega)$ is the local density of photonic states (LDOPS).
+In the above, ${\bf r}$ and $\omega$ are the emitter position vector and frequency, $\omega_L$ is the excitation frequency, $\e_F$ is the Fermi energy, $\rho_e$ is the electron density of states and ${\bf E}_L$ is the local field. $|\vec{\mu}(\e_f,\e_i)|$ is the transition dipole moment between electronic states with an initial energy $\e_i$ and final energy $\e_f$ (assumed to be energy-independent) and $\rho_{phot}({\bf r},\omega)$ is the local density of photonic states (LDOPS).